The latest edition of the Chambers Guide to the Legal Profession has just been published – and there is plenty in it for our solicitors to more…

 Client awarded £83,000 following Gallbladder surgery

 Keyhole surgery to remove your gallbladder – known as laparoscopic cholecystectomy – is one of the UK’s most commonly performed operations.
+Many people who undergo this surgery do so because of complications caused by gallstones.

 Previously gallbladder removal surgery involved ‘open’ surgery with the surgeon making a large incision in the abdomen.
 However this practice is now rare and most patients have keyhole surgery.